Propane vs Butane vs Isobutane Gas

 In non-fuel applications, butane is also commonly used as a propellant in aerosol products and as a refrigerant.

-More Propellant Use for Butane & Isobutane
+More Propellant Use for Butane Gas & Isobutane Gas

 One of the other important differences between the gases is vapour pressure.